pasie15/RSAT-Import-AddOn/README.md

 # RSAT Excel Import Add-on for Tricentis Tosca

-This add-on provides functionality to import test cases and test steps from RSAT (Regression Suite Automation Tool) Excel sheets directly into Tricentis Tosca as manual test cases and test steps.
+This add-on provides functionality to import test cases and test steps from RSAT (Regression Suite Automation Tool) Excel sheets directly into Tricentis Tosca as a test case with folders representing each test step.

 ## Features

 - Imports test case details and descriptions from the "General" worksheet.
 - Imports test step details (actions and expected results) from the "TestCaseSteps" worksheet.
-- Automatically creates a manual test case with corresponding manual test steps.
+- Automatically creates a test case with corresponding manual test steps as folders with test case fields and values concatenated.
 - Easy integration and usage within Tosca Commander.

 ## Prerequisites